-This load combination is applied to various types of collisions (e.g., vessel, vehicular, or ice) applied individually.
+This load combination is applied to various types of collisions, as well as check floods and certain hydraulic events with a reduced live load other than that which is part of the vehicular collision load, CT.
 These collisions are typically from a vessel, vehicle or ice impacting the bridge's substructure.